1973: THE STORY BEGINS

 - the Vibro-Acoustic sector with VASci (Vibro-Acoustic Sciences), an American solution for the simulation of noise and acoustics;

-- the casting & industrial metallurgy sector with the acquisition of the Swiss software ProCAST, followed by the integration of the Swiss-based distribution company Calcom.
+- the casting & industrial metallurgy sector with the acquisition of the American software ProCAST, followed by the integration of the Swiss-based metallurgical & distribution company Calcom.

 2003: ACQUISITION OF EASI & CREATION OF A SUBSIDIARY IN INDIA